Time 100: Time 100 Women of the Year

 In 2019, Time created 89 new covers to celebrate women of the year starting from 1920.
+The covers also include women who were originally honored as Person of the Year such as first lady Soong Mei-ling, as well as women who were retroactively honored for the first time such as pilot Amelia Earhart and researcher Tu Youyou.

-Time 100 Most Influential Companies
+Time 100 Most Influential

 In 2021, Time solicited company nominations from industry and journalistic sources, which were then evaluated on relevance, impact, innovation, leadership, ambition and success.
-The top 100 were compiled into the Time100 Most Influential Companies list, which included well-known companies such as GM, Tesla, Volkswagen Group, Facebook, Google, Moderna, UPS, Netflix, and Zoom.
+The top 100 were compiled into the Time 100 Most Influential Companies list, which included well-known companies such as GM, Tesla, Volkswagen Group, Facebook, Google, Moderna, UPS, and Netflix.
 Along with the list, Time launched Time Business.

 Time 100 Climate

-In 2023, Time launched the Time Climate 100 list, which ranked the most influential climate action leaders based on recent and measurable achievements.
+In 2023, Time launched the Time 100 Climate list, which ranked the most influential climate action leaders based on recent and measurable achievements.
 Its first edition included American singer Billie Eilish, United Steelworkers executive Roxanne Brown, World Bank president Ajay Banga, DSM-Firmenich vice-president Mark van Nieuwland, and indigenous rights activist Nemonte Nenquimo.

 Time 100 AI

-In 2023, Time launched the Time AI 100 list, featuring the 100 most influential people in artificial intelligence.
+In 2023, Time launched the Time 100 AI list, featuring the 100 most influential people in artificial intelligence.
 The first edition included business leaders such as Anthropic CEO and president Dario and Daniela Amodei, along with writers and academics including science fiction author Ted Chiang, researcher and policy advisor Alondra Nelson, and neural network pioneer Geoffrey Hinton, amongst others.

 Time 100 Health

-In 2024, Time launched the Time Health 100 list, which recognizes the 100 most influential people in health.
+In 2024, Time launched the Time 100 Health list, which recognizes the 100 most influential people in health.
 The list included French President Emmanuel Macron, U.S. President Jimmy Carter, and several other luminaries.

 Time 100 Philanthropy

-In 2025, Time launched the Time Philanthropy 100 list, which recognizes the 100 most influential people in the field of philanthropy.
+In 2025, Time launched the Time 100 Philanthropy list, which recognizes the 100 most influential people in the field of philanthropy.

+Time 100 Creators

+In 2025, Time launched the Time 100 Creators list, which features the 100 most influential digital content creators.

+Time 100 Sports

+In 2026, Time launched the Time 100 Sports list, which features the 100 most influential people in sports.